 Tomato plants come in two main types; bush (determinate) and cordon (intermediate).
 The difference can be important when planning out how tomatoes will fit in with your garden, with bush tomatoes being more suited to small spaces and cordon tomatoes requiring vertical space due to the amount they climb and a need for physical stability support.

-How to Sow your Tomato Seeds
+How to Plant Your Tomato Seeds?

 It’s essential to keep in mind that growing tomato plants can require that a multitude of precautions are met.